-The company shall put in place documented programmes covering the wedding wristband.

-Rings and studs in exposed parts of the body, such as ears, noses, shall not be permitted.
+Statement of Intent The company's personal hygiene standards shall be appropriate to the products produced, documented, and adopted by all personnel, including yagency staff, contractors and visitors to the production facility.
+Y 7.2.
+The requirements for personal hygiene shall be documented and communicated to all personnel.
+This shall include as a minimum the following requirements: Watches shall not be worn.
+Jewellery shall not be worn, with the exception of a plain wedding ring or wedding wristband.
+Rings and studs in exposed parts of the body, such as ears, noses, tongues and eyebrows, shall not be worn.
 Fingernails shall be kept short, clean and unvarnished.
-False fingernails tongues and eyebrows, shall not be worn.
+False fingernails shall not be permitted.
 Excessive perfume or aftershave shall not be worn.
 Compliance with the requirements shall be checked routinely.

-7.2.2 Hand cleaning shall be performed on entry to the production areas and at a frequency that is appropriate to minimise the risk of product contamination.
-Y 7.2.3 All cuts and grazes on exposed skin shall be covered by an appropriately coloured plaster that is different from the product colour (preferably blue) and containing a metal detectable strip.
+Y 7.2.2 Hand cleaning shall be performed on entry to the production areas and at a frequency that is appropriate to minimise the risk of product contamination. Υ 7.2.3 All cuts and grazes on exposed skin shall be covered by an appropriately coloured plaster that is different from the product colour (preferably blue) and containing a metal detectable strip.
 These shall be company issued and monitored.
-Where appropriate, in addition to the plaster, a glove shall be worn. Υ 7.2.4 Where metal detection equipment is used, a sample from each batch of plasters shall be successfully tested through the equipment and records shall be kept.
+Where appropriate, in addition to the plaster, a glove shall be worn.
+Y 7.2.4 Where metal detection equipment is used, a sample from each batch of plasters shall be successfully tested through the equipment and records shall be kept.
 Y 7.2.5 Processes and written instructions for staff shall be in place to control the use and storage of personal medicines, so as to minimise the risk of product contamination.
-Y 7.3 Medical screening
+Y 7,3 Medical screening